mrtnzlml/solutionarchitecthandbook.mrtnzlml.com/docs/learn/emails/email-body-converter.md

       // converted to PDF).
 Default is `false`.
       "skip_if_supported_files_present": false,

       // Optional.
 List of attachment types to convert to PDF.
+Supported values: "html", "txt".
+      // When omitted, thef files will be deleted as with any other unsupported attachment.
-Supported values: "html", "txt" "convert_attachments": ["html", "txt"],
+      "convert_attachments": ["html", "txt"],

       // Optional.
 Specifies the style for TXT files, which are first converted to HTML and then